MeizhouWan/clutter/README.md

-English is my no native language.
+English is my not native language.
 Please excuse typing errors.